sarahjstrong/BATTLEBOUND-ODYSSEY/README.md

 ## **WELCOME TO BATTLEBOUND ODYSSEY!**

+Welcome to BattleBound Odyssey, an exciting Java-based project that explores the realm of object-oriented programming and the command-line interface.
+This project showcases the implementation of a turn-based game where multiple users can engage in battles, each controlling a unique character with special powers.

+### Overview

+BattleBound Odyssey is a command-line game written in Java that leverages the principles of object-oriented programming to create a clear and modular structure.
+The project emphasizes the use of a character superclass, defining nine distinct character types, each with a special power implemented through an overridden method.
+The game's core logic is encapsulated in the battle class, managing players and executing game actions during each turn.

+### Features
+* Object-Oriented Design: Explore the world of object-oriented programming with a well-organized structure.

+* Character Superclass: Utilize a character superclass to define nine unique character types, each with a special power implemented through method overrides.

+* Command-Line Interface: Interact with the game through the command line, providing a straightforward user experience.

+* Loosely Coupled Code: Split entities into different classes with testable methods, ensuring a loosely coupled codebase for easy maintenance and extensibility.

 **Instructions:** The Fantasy Battle Game requires 2 players.
 Player 1 will use the command-line interface to choose a character and enter their details.
 Next, player two will do the same.
 To choose a character type, make sure you enter a number based on